xmos/lib_src/README.rst

  * Conversion between 44.1, 48, 88.2, 96, 176.4 and 192KHz input and output sample rates
  * 32 bit PCM input and output data in Q1.31 signed format
+ * Optional output dithering to 24 bit using Triangular Probability Density Function (TPDF)
  * Optimized for xCORE-200 instruction set with dual-issue
- * Optional output dithering to 24 bit using Triangular Probability Density Function (TPDF)
  * Block based processing - Minimum 4 samples input per call, must be power of 2
  * Up to 10000 ppm sample rate ratio deviation from nominal rate (ASRC only)
  * Very high quality - SNR greater than 135db (ASRC) or 140db (SSRC), with THD of less than 0.0001% (reference 1KHz)
  * Configurable number of audio channels per SRC instance
- * Reentrant library permitting multiple instances allowing differing configurations and channel count
+ * Reentrant library permitting multiple instances with differing configurations and channel count
  * No external memory or PLL required

 Components